This website was designed, as a library, with the Ringling

 You may contribute appropriate articles for credited publication on

 Emeritus and thank you

 After 15 years of being very actively involved as a docent at the Ringling Museum, as well as developing this website for almost the same amount of time, I retired in 2014 and have moved to Destin (Florida Panhandle) to be closer to our children and grandchildren.
 I have also allowed Google to place ads on the webpages, for some monetary reward for the thousands of hours I have committed to this project.
-But the biggest reward are the emails with great comments on the content of the website from Ringling staff, the Docent Council as well as many docent collegues, and web visitors from all over the word on the content of the website.
+But the biggest reward are the emails with great comments on the content of the website from Ringling staff, the Docent Council as well as many docent collegues, and web visitors from all over the word.
 That really has made it all worthwhile.

 For comments or information please email:

 Last year this website received 86,000 unique visitors, with 111,000 visits (1.3 visits per visitor), reading 184,000 pages (2.1 pages per visit), coming from over 100 countries (64% USA).